-, the ball should reach the same height on the track again and again. it shouldn't gain or lose height at the moment that it reverses direction. at that moment the velocity is zero, and all the energy is gravitational (potential) energy.
+0, the ball should reach the same height on the track again and again.
+It shouldn't gain or lose height at the moment that it reverses direction.
+At that moment the velocity is zero, and all the energy is gravitational (potential) energy.

-, move the ball to the apex of the circle and let the ball go. when you release the ball it has zero velocity, and only potential (gravitational) energy. the ball will fall to one side and then roll back up the other side to almost where you released it from. it should then reverse direction and fall the other way.
+Here is a more sensitive test: Click on the circle track.
+With damping set to 0, move the ball to the apex of the circle and let the ball go.
+When you release the ball it has zero velocity, and only potential (gravitational) energy.
+The ball will fall to one side and then roll back up the other side to almost where you released it from.
+It should then reverse direction and fall the other way.

 kinetic energy = 1⁄2 m v2